Open Search

 Get business out of the way.
 Consider handling payments, insurance questions, scheduling and similar activities first, before the session starts.
 Some clients feel awkward having to end sessions — especially emotional ones — by suddenly switching to business matters.

 Ask questions if you don’t understand.
 Counselors use and understand the terminology related to their field, but occasionally forget that most of their clients do not.
-If your counselor says something you don’t understand, don’t hesitate to ask for clarification.
+If your counselor says something you don’t understand in your therapy experience, don’t hesitate to ask for clarification.

 Focus on yourself.
 If you talk about yourself too much in normal conversations, you may seem self-centered.
 But in counseling sessions during individual therapy, even if the conversation involves other people, it always comes back around to you.
 The therapist wants to know the problem from your point of view, and how it makes you feel and behave.